cyyynthia/fastify-tokenize/README.md

 Also includes compatibility for the [fastify-auth](https://github.com/fastify/fastify-auth) plugin for enhanced experience and flexibility in your Fastify server.

+Tokenize leverages the pain of generating secure tokens and makes it easy to issue and validate tokens in your application.

 ## Install
 ```
 With PNPM: